 Complete guide to Méribel-Mottaret ski resort, France

-Mountain views, log cabins fringed with icicles and fir trees laden with snow drifts.
+Mountain views, log cabins fringed with icicles and fir trees laden with snow.
 The feeling of freedom as you speed down the slopes.
-And the sense of relief when you get your boots off at the end of the day and settle down by a log fire with a glass of mulled wine.
+And the sense of relief when you take your boots off at the end of the day and settle down by a log fire with a glass of mulled wine.
 It took me until my 30s to finally try skiing, but once I did I was an instant convert.

 Skiing the Grive piste